dynamsoft-docs/document-normalizer-docs/programming/ios/user-guide.md

 #### Initialize the Image Editor View

-In this section, we are going to create a view that displays the original image and editable quadrilaterals.
-User can select adjust the edge of the quadrilateral before normalizing the document area.
+In this section, we are going to create a view that displays the image to be processed and detected quadrilaterals from the image.
+User can select adjust the edge of the quadrilaterals before normalizing the document area.

 1. Create a new empty activity named `QuadEditViewController` and import `DynamsoftCameraEnhancer`.